Forbidden Doors:

 When you read a heroine choosing the monster over the prince, your nervous system practices choosing your authentic desire over approval.
 When she stops apologizing for her hunger, your body memorizes that permission.

-These stories let us test-drive transformation in the safety of imagination before we live it.
+These stories let us practice transformation in the safety of the imaginal before we live it.

 In a world that calls women's desire "too much" while also "never enough," romance offers a third way: desire as compass, pointing toward what we're ready to reclaim.